On hearing day

 What to expect at the hearing

 The VCAT member runs the hearing and makes a decision at the end.
-The member must make sure both parties have a fair hearing.
+The member must make sure all parties have a fair hearing.

 Learn more about our fair hearing obligation.